jmclinn/niaz/README.md

-# niaz
+# Advanced Computational Mechanics and Materials Laboratory

-demo test site location for Niaz Abdolrahim research group website
+This is the demo test site location for Niaz Abdolrahim's research group website.